 The book provides step-by-step guidance on the fundamentals that help managers produce and sustain great results, like how to set clear goals and hold people accountable to them; delegate specific responsibilities and ensure they’re executed well; create a results-oriented culture; hire, develop, and retain a staff of superstars; address performance problems forthrightly and replace staffers who fall short; and much more.
 We also included a bunch of tools, like sample scripts for talking about performance problems, worksheets for delegating well, and oh so much more.

-You can buy Managing to Change the World here.
+You can buy Managing to Change the World: The Nonprofit Manager’s Guide to Getting Results here.
 Tell your nonprofit-y friends!
 Buy it anonymously for your incompetent manager!